Ficool

 He cleared his throat, grateful for the distraction.
 "Let's go back over the key battles.
 Professor Fredel has a particular fondness for misdirection and bloodshed."

 She leaned closer to read, scanning the parchment he slid across.
 Closer than necessary.
-Her hair brushed her shoulder, and there was a faint trace of something warm in the air—honeysuckle, maybe, or parchment and ink.
-The scent settled around him like a memory he hadn't made yet.
+Her hair brushed her shoulder, and there was a faint trace of something warm in the air: honeysuckle, perhaps, or parchment and ink.
+The scent lingered around him, familiar in a way it had no right to be.

 His chest tightened.
-She was near enough that he could see the slight crease between her brows as she concentrated, the way her lips pursed when she was trying not to interrupt him.
-He'd seen that expression too many times now.
-It undid him, quietly and without permission.
+She was near enough that he could see the slight crease between her brows as she concentrated and the way her lips pressed together when she was trying not to interrupt him.
+He had seen that expression too many times now.
+It undid him quietly and without permission.

 Thirteen years.
-The number echoed in his mind like a ticking clock.
-It had never mattered before—not really.
+The number sat heavy in his mind, steady and unyielding.
+It had never mattered before, not really.
 But now it stood between them like a wall neither of them had built, and he was terrified of what might happen if either of them tried to climb it.

-She didn't know.
+She did not know.
 About the tumour.
-About the headaches worsening, the way the edges of the words blurred on some mornings.
+About the headaches worsening and the way the edges of the words blurred on some mornings.
 About the quiet terror of forgetting himself, piece by piece.
+Pomfrey knew, of course, though she had respected his silence.
+He doubted anyone else suspected.

 And that, more than anything, was dangerous.